All babies may grow at a different rate. Here is the average for boys and girls 10 to 12 months of age:

 Takes 2 naps a day and is able to sleep up to 12 hours at night without a feeding

 Speech development is very exciting for parents as they watch their babies become social beings who can interact with others.
-Every baby develops speech at his or her own rate.
-But these are some of the common milestones in this age group:
+Every baby develops speech at their own rate.
+But these are some of the common milestones that most babies reach in this age group:

-Says da-da and ma-ma and knows who these persons are
+Says da-da, ma-ma, or other special names and knows who these people are

 Imitates sounds and some speech